r-kupin/webserv/README.md

 	2. Contain some file metadata (optional) followed by `\r\n\r\n` (mandatory)
 	3. Contain actual file contents
 	4. End up with delimiter preceded by `\r\n--`

-If amount of bytes processed corresponds with the value of `Content-Length` and the last thing received was delimiter - request is correct.
+If number of bytes processed corresponds with the value of `Content-Length` and the last thing received was delimiter - request is correct.
 Otherwise - [400  Bad Request](#400  Bad Request) will be returned.
 Before the start of the upload process, server also checks the file being created to store this upload:
 - Check that the value of `upload_store` points indeed to the directory where we are supposed to create files
 - Check that file intended to store current upload doesn't already exist
 - Check that server has permissions to create the file
 - Check that server's storage has enough free space to store file If any of those fails - [503 Service Unavailable](#503) will be returned

-##### CGI request
+##### Proxied request

 ##### Static request
-If found location doesn't contain any directives specifying that request should be uploaded or handled by CGI, server proceeds with checking for the existence of the requested resource.
+If found location doesn't contain any directives specifying that request should be uploaded or proxied, the server proceeds with checking for the existence of the requested resource.
-There are 2 types of static requests - for file and for index.
+There are two types of static requests—for a file and for index.
 If `path` part of the URL ends with `/` - this is an index request, otherwise - file request.
 That requests are handled differently.
 ###### Synthetic location for file request
 If `path` part of the URL has something after the last `/` symbol, it is assumed that it is a name of the file, that should be located in the root directory of the location, that preceded the filename.
 Depending on the result of the file system check server finishes response location:
 ```c++